SergeiKarulin/ComradeAI/docs/AgentExamples.md

 The script initializes the ComradeAI Mycelium router and sets up a dialog with a textual description for image generation.
 The message_received_handler handles the response from DALL-e 3.
 If the response contains an image, it is displayed using the PIL library.
 This script can handle both bytes and PIL Image objects.
-The requestAgentConfig is formatted as a JSON string to ensure it meets the ComradeAI framework's requirements.

 ## Google/VertexAI Gemini Pro Vision Agent Usage Example